Bookman0001/Bookman0001/README.md

 ## Introduction

 I'm working as front-end developer.🙂
-Especially, I love TypeScript and React.
+Especially, I love TypeScript and React.🐥🐥🐥
-Both Japanese And English OK!🐥🐥🐥

 ## Language and Framework Experiment At Work